decodrtechnologies/Claassified-Projects/Graphs/readme.md

 STEPS INVOLVED
 -------------------------------
-  1. Go to Template_Aviation.ipynb to work on the project.
+  1. Go to Template-Graphs.ipynb to work on the project.
-  2. The data analysis is done using two files, Dataset1 and Dataset2.
+  2. Data is availible in the Data directory.
-  3. Implementation is available in Airplane Crashes (Analysis&Visualization).ipynb
+  3. Implementation is available in Graphs.ipynb

 ### Requirements: